- Niet-wetenschappelijke functies

 Terms and conditions

 Leiden University offers an attractive benefits package with additional holiday (8%) and end-of-year bonuses (8.3 %), training and career development and sabbatical leave.
 Our individual choices model gives you some freedom to assemble your own set of terms and conditions.
+For international spouses we have set up a dual career programme.
+Candidates from outside the Netherlands may be eligible for a substantial tax break.
 For more information, see the website.

 Leiden University is strongly committed to diversity within its community and especially welcomes applications from members of underrepresented groups.

 For information regarding this position and the research proposal please contact Suliman Ibrahim, e-mail email@example.com.
 For information regarding the procedure please contact Pauline Vincenten, e-mail firstname.lastname@example.org.

 To apply for this vacancy, please submit your application in English addressed to Suliman Ibrahim no later than 10 January 2021 by using the blue button at the top of this text, including: